-Prerequisite NC Math 3, Discrete Math or Advanced Functions and Modeling
+Prerequisite NC Math 3, NC Math 4, Discrete Math for Computer Science, or Advanced Functions & Modeling

 Note: This course provides elective credit only and does not fulfill a graduation requirement for mathematics.

 Honors calculus is designed to give students a rigorous overview of calculus topics such as limits, derivatives, antiderivatives, integrals and differentials.